This page contains archives of the ‘Did You Know’ series.

 Smectites are poorly crystalline minerals which cannot be easily characterized by traditional methods, despite more than 100 years of effort.
 Accurate characterization requires multiple spectroscopic and physical techniques.
 The result is an average crystal chemical picture.

 Figure at right is one such estimation of the array of octahedral cations in the Nibost smectite as deduced from analysis of the infrared spectra.
+The tetrahedral sheets have not been included in this representation.

 See Gates 2008 Clays and Clay Minerals, 56:11-23 for further details.